ooyeku/Engine12/docs/api-reference.md

 #### `noCache() Response`
 Set cache-control headers to prevent caching.
 Sets no-cache, no-store, must-revalidate, Pragma: no-cache, and Expires: 0.

+> [!WARNING]
+> This method is currently a no-op due to limitations in the underlying HTTP server library.
+Cache headers are not sent to the client.
+This will be addressed in a future release.

 ```zig
 return Response.json(data).noCache();